javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 The most important thing I learned is: you need find the right balance between speed, flexibility, compatibility and human-computer interface.

+## 3. Good data models make good products

+When the data model is not well designed, everything that goes after feels wrong.
+You feel like you are doing hacks and tweaks all the time.

+When the data model is the right one everything flows, it's easy to explain, when you make a change it just fits like a good Tetris play.
+Only time can tell if the data model was good, if it still supports your product/app, you did it right.

+Designing a good data model takes time, prototypes and a well understanding of the reality your are simulating (see 1 for more into)